Barista Work in the US: Key Findings

 With over 474,000 Baristas, rising job demand and a strong shift toward specialty coffee, the role continues to evolve alongside changing consumer tastes.

-Despite moderate job satisfaction, the industry’s economic impact is undeniable — supporting millions of jobs and generating billions in revenue, wages and taxes.
+While job satisfaction is moderate and part-time work remains common, the industry’s economic impact is undeniable — supporting millions of jobs and generating billions in revenue, wages and taxes.
 That said, coffee remains both a cultural staple and a major contributor to the U.S. economy.